 PowerShell has been updated and expanded upon over the years since, with new functionality and support for classes (objects that can be used as templates to create other objects), as well as integrations with things like Visual Studio Code - which is available for both the native Windows and open source versions.

-So now you know its history and how it works, the question then becomes: Should you use it?
+So now you know its history and how it works, the question remains: Should you use it?